 Authorized nuclear gauge users will also receive training in specific functions prior to performing the functions, which include non-routine maintenance, from a radiation safety instructor or approved vender as required to facilitate the gauge program.
-The instructor will document the successful completion of the instruction and performance exam by issuing a certificate designating the gauge user as qualified to perform either of these functions.
+The instructor will document the successful completion of the instruction and performance exam by issuing a certificate designating the gauge user as qualified to perform either of these functions and place a copy in the EDMS.